ExplicITConsulting/ExplicITConsulting.github.io/docs/open-source/export-recipientpermissions.md

   - /open-source/exportrecipientpermissions/
 ---
 ## <img src="/assets/images/export-recipientpermissions.png" style="height: 3em; object-fit: contain;" alt="Export-RecipientPermissions">
-Export-RecipientPermissions is the open-source tool of choice for documenting, filtering and comparing Exchange permissions.
+**Export-RecipientPermissions is the open source tool of choice to document, filter and compare Exchange permissions.**

-You can <a href="https://github.com/GruberMarkus/export-recipientpermissions" target="_blank">download</a> it for free from GitHub. **Read on to learn what ExplicIT offers on top.**
+You can <a href="https://github.com/GruberMarkus/export-recipientpermissions" target="_blank">download</a> it for free from GitHub.

+**Read on to learn what ExplicIT offers on top.**

 <a href="/contact"><button class="button is-link is-normal is-responsive is-hover">Contact us for questions and a customized offer</button></a>